 Ship from Store is a fulfillment approach that fills orders from a store instead of a warehouse.
 Since stores are closer to the average customer than a warehouse, ship from store requires less lead time and generally less transportation costs to fulfill orders.
-Instead of fulfilling orders from distribution centers that are potentially long distances away from customers, orders are fulfilled at the retail stores themselves and shipped directly to the customer.
+Orders are fulfilled at the retail stores and shipped directly to the customer.
 Speedy delivery times increase customer satisfaction and help with customer retention.
 Leveraging inventory in the stores can often reduce shipping costs and maximize inventory turnover.
 Ship from Store is an omnichannel solution that turns physical stores into active fulfillment centers.

 What are the Benefits of Ship from Store?

 Retail sales are rapidly moving from stores to online, and customers are expecting faster and faster delivery times.
 Online sales are continuing to grow and will necessitate further fulfillment capabilities as customers shop from their computer or mobile device.
 According to an eMarketer report, online sales as a percentage of global retail sales will reach 17.5 percent by 2021.

 An optimal store fulfillment strategy that takes into account store labor, inventory positioning and exceptions is key to responding to the rise of online sales.
 Retailers can optimally balance cost and customer service when implementing ship from store, which provides several key benefits:

 - Shipping is faster and cheaper.
 When inventory starts closer to the customer it will take a shorter period of time to deliver, and with single-zone delivery, transportation costs will be reduced.

 - There are fewer markdowns.
 In order to ship from store, companies will have increased visibility into inventory across all of their locations.
 This allows for stores with excess stock to fulfill orders instead of having to mark down prices to get rid of it.
 Even if that increases transportation costs, selling at full price will offset that.